ericmcgonagle/ProgramDesignAndConcepts/README.md

 # ProgramDesignAndConcepts
-Contains the programming assignments (technically homework assignments in this course)
+Contains the programming assignments (homework assignments in this course)